COSC3020/graph-representations-mayajaye/README.md

 $T(n)\in\Theta(|V^{3}|)$

-Because you are going to have to iterate over $|V^{2}|$ no matter what, the conversion just depends on the number of vertices.
+Because you are going to have to iterate over $|V^{2}|$ no matter what, the runtime just depends on the number of vertices.

 #### Runtime of list to matrix conversion: $T(n)\in\Theta(|V^{2}|+|E|)$